-Dr. Donovan is the Director of the Pellegrino Center for Clinical Bioethics at Georgetown University Medical School, and a Professor in the Department of Pediatrics.
-He is a clinician ethicist with over 25 years experience in the field.
+Dr. Donovan was the Director of the Pellegrino Center for Clinical Bioethics at Georgetown University Medical School, and a Professor in the Department of Pediatrics.
+He is a clinician ethicist with over 30 years experience in the field.
 He began his training as a Visiting Scholar with Dr. Edmund Pellegrino at the Kennedy Institute of Ethics of Georgetown University, in 1989 – 90.
 It was during this time that he began his studies that led to his earning a Masters degree in bioethics from University of Oklahoma.
 At the request of Dr. Pellegrino, he returned to Georgetown in 2012, as Director of the Pellegrino Center.

 Prior to his return to Georgetown, Dr. Donovan had served as Section Chief, Vice Chair, Interim Chair and Professor of Pediatrics at the University of Oklahoma College of Medicine – Tulsa, where he was the founding Director of the Oklahoma Bioethics Center.

 Dr. Donovan received his undergraduate degree from Notre Dame, his M.D. from the University of Oklahoma, as well as his Masters in Bioethics.
-He trained in pediatrics at Baylor College of Medicine, completed fellowships in pediatric gastroenterology at the Children’s Hospital of Oklahoma and the NIH in Bethesda, Maryland, and is board certified In Pediatric Gastroenterology.
+He trained in pediatrics at Baylor College of Medicine, completed fellowships in pediatric gastroenterology at the Children’s Hospital of Oklahoma and the NIH in Bethesda, Maryland, and is board certified in Pediatric Gastroenterology.
 His national memberships have included the American Medical Association, the North American Society for Pediatric Gastroenterology, the American Academy of Pediatrics (G.I. and Bioethics Sections) and the Kennedy Institute of Ethics, where he has now been appointed a Clinician Scholar.

 Dr. Donovan completed a three-year term as Chair of the Bioethics Section of the American Academy of Pediatrics and was appointed as the first person to serve as liaison from the bioethics section to the Committee on Bioethics of the AAP.
 He also served on the bioethics committee for the North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition, the ethics committee of the Oklahoma State Medical Association, and was Medical Ethics Consultant to the Roman Catholic diocese of Tulsa.
 He served on the local board of directors for the organ sharing network, the Genetics Advisory Council, and was a founding member and first vice president of the Oklahoma Association for Healthcare Ethics.
 He also served as chair of the Institutional Review Board at St. Francis Hospital for 17 years.